vkili/blog/_posts/2020-09-29-cron-security.md

 chown root a.txt b.txt c.txt
 ```

-But the command chown has a flag called " --- reference", which tells chown to change the owner of the files to the owner of the reference file instead.
+But the command chown has a flag called `--- reference`, which tells chown to change the owner of the files to the owner of the reference file instead.
 So this command would change the owner of all files to the user "vickie" instead.

 ```bash
 chown root a.txt b.txt c.txt --reference=file_owned_by_vickie.txt